Court rejects Trump’s efforts to keep records from 1/6 panel

 It adds, “Both Branches agree that there is a unique legislative need for these documents and that they are directly relevant to the Committee’s inquiry into an attack on the Legislative Branch and its constitutional role in the peaceful transfer of power.

 The appeals court ruled that the injunction that has prevented the National Archives from turning over the documents will expire in two weeks, or when the Supreme Court rules on an expected appeal from Trump, whichever is later.
+Lawyers for Trump can also ask the entire appeals court to review the case.

+Trump spokeswoman Liz Harrington said after the ruling: “Regardless of today’s decision by the the appeals court, this case was always destined for the Supreme Court.
+President Trump’s duty to defend the Constitution and the Office of the Presidency continues, and he will keep fighting for every American and every future Administration.”

+The court wrote: “The privilege being asserted is not a personal privilege belonging to former President Trump; he stewards it for the benefit of the Republic.
+The interests the privilege protects are those of the Presidency itself, not former President Trump individually.
+And the President has determined that immediate disclosure will promote, not injure, the national interest, and that delay here is itself injurious.”

+The court also praised Biden’s “calibrated judgement” in working with Congress and the Archives to weigh privilege concerns, saying it “bears no resemblance to the ‘broad and limitless waiver’ of executive privilege former President Trump decries.”

+Biden had the committee defer its requests for some of the early documents that might have posed privilege claims, and officials expect more documents in subsequent tranches will be subject to the same outcome.

-The House committee and Trump representatives did not immediately respond to requests for comment Thursday.
+The House committee did not immediately respond to a request for comment.

+White House spokesman Mike Gwin said in response to Tuesday’s ruling, “As President Biden determined, the constitutional protections of executive privilege should not be used to shield information that reflects a clear and apparent effort to subvert the Constitution itself.”

 Trump sued the House Jan.
 6 committee and the National Archives to stop the White House from allowing the release of documents related to the insurrection.
 Biden had waived Trump’s executive privilege claims as the current officeholder.